 Event Data Recorders

-Heavy vehicles, such as tractor-trailers, typically have a “brain” that controls power generation systems, emission systems and engine performance.
-This computerized system is the Electronic Control Module (ECM) and often contains an event data recorder that is capable of storing intelligent data that can be downloaded for analyses.
+Heavy vehicles, such as tractor-trailers and buses (school or transit), typically have a "brain" that controls their power generation systems, emission systems, and engine performance.
+This computerized system is known as the Electronic Control Module (ECM) and often contains an EDR that can store collision-related data that can be downloaded for analyses.